dokester/BayesicFitting/docs/troubles.md

 and sometimes the obnoxious shape of the likelihood landscape (or &chi;<sup>2</sup>-landscape) can make life for the fitter difficult.
 Another common bear on the road is the (near-)degeneracy in the model with respect to the data.
-It sometimes looks more like an art than a craft.
+It sometimes looks more like an art or a craft than like science

 For diagnostic (and debugging) purposes in the iterative fitters there is the `verbose` option, which prints increasingly more information for